iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.6/report.md

 > Won't download past 97%<br> :date: __2020-05-07 12:21:06__

 > Mostly disappointed that in all government media announcements they just say 'download the app' without specifying the name of the app clearly.
 There are several COVID-19 apps out there now.
 Give it a distinctive name.<br> :date: __2020-05-07 10:02:42__

-> An interactive app would be far more useful.
-INPUT Activity I want to undertake?
-Personal details?
-Employment details?
-Reason for activity?
-PROCESS Verification process.
-OUTPUT.
-Approval /Denial /More information - contact Barcode issued to applicant on approval.
-Applicant issued with a description of any special requirements.
-Eg: FIFO to travel Site - WA - NSW - WA - site Can the process be undertaken?
-ANS Special requirements (isolation and period and process for each state)<br> :date: __2020-05-05 12:10:07__